The winds of change have been blowing strongly across this beautiful Bellarine Peninsula layout and the results are impressive.

 On the back nine, a realignment of tees on the 14th and 16th holes, the clearing of trees on the left side of the 16th fairway and removing artificial mounding left of the 16th green – replaced by a wide area of close mown fairway – has improved the quality of these holes.

-The best offering on the inward half, however, remains its shortest hole – the 138-metre par-3 17th.
-There are bunkers short, long and left of the massive three-tiered putting surface, while out-of-bounds left will catch the wildest of mis-hits.
+The best one-shotter at Curlewis is also the shortest – the 138-metre par-3 17th.
+There are bunkers short and left of the massive three-tiered putting surface, while out-of-bounds left will catch the wildest of mis-hits.
+The penultimate hole has also seen some change with the removal of a bunker long and right of the putting surface, which has been returned to a more natural downslope from the nearby 12th tee.
 What I love the most about this hole is the shorter the shot – that is when the pin is cut near the front of the green – the harder the hole plays.
 With the green sloping markedly from back to front, the last place you want to be for your first putt is above the hole.

 LOCATION: 1345 Portarlington Rd, Curlewis, Victoria, 3222.